Your Guide to Fethiye, Türkiye

 You’ll need to bring your own food and drinks as there are no cafes, but a few sunbeds are available for a fee.

-You can easily reach Kidrak Beach by car or taxi from Oludeniz, which takes less than ten minutes.
+You can easily reach Kidrak Beach by car or taxi from the town of Oludeniz, which takes less than ten minutes.
 You pay a minimal entrance fee, but once you’re in, there is a large cafe, a picnic area, a vast beach, plenty of sunbeds, and even small open bungalows for rent.
-You get a wonderful view of the huge, soaring mountains behind you and back over to Oludeniz.
+You get a fantastic view of the huge, soaring mountains behind you and back over to Oludeniz.

-While the beach is a little rocky at the shoreline, it’s a great spot to escape the hustle and bustle for a few hours.
+While the beach is a little rocky at the shoreline, it’s a popular spot to escape the hustle and bustle for a few hours.

 You will need to bring your own refreshments to this beach.